 When you’re filling out your calendar around the holidays, don’t forget to make room for an appointment with your dentist between all those holiday gatherings.

 Of course, you’ll want a clean, bright smile when you see your family and friends and get any necessary procedures done before devouring those cookies and pies.
 But the most important reason involves your wallet.
 If you have a calendar-year plan (i.e., one that’s effective from Jan.
 1 to Dec.
-31), learn how using up your dental benefits before the ball drops can save you money in the long run.
+31), using up your dental benefits before the ball drops can save you money in the long run.

 Why you should use your dental benefits before year-end

 You’re paying for dental benefits, so use them!
 The vast majority of plans pay 100% of the costs for diagnostic and preventative care, which includes your biannual checkups, cleanings, and X-rays.* Even if you need a procedure that isn’t fully covered, you won’t pay as much right now if you’ve already met part or all of your deductible this year.
 Waiting until the beginning of next year will mean starting over on your deductible.
 In other words, you’ll have to pay it in full again and, thus, experience higher out-of-pocket expenses.